The deafening silence of Clinton, Obama on Weinstein

 Patti Solis Doyle, who was Clinton's campaign manager in 2007, praised her former boss's record, but said her silence so far has been disappointing.

-"As long as I have known here she really has walked the walk and talked the talk on this," Solis Doyle told CNN's Poppy Harlow Tuesday.
+"As long as I have known her she really has walked the walk and talked the talk on this," Solis Doyle told CNN's Poppy Harlow Tuesday.
 "For me she gave me the ability to bring my little, you know, 3-month-old baby to work when I needed to and have a crib in my office, you know, I know her heart is in the right place.
 So personally it is, it is disappointing she hasn't come out and condemned Harvey Weinstein."

 What explains the notable silence from the Obamas and the Clintons?